-The Specialist Nursing (Intensive Care) is designed to provide the student with the appropriate level of knowledge, clinical expertise and technical skills necessary to function as a competent, effective and caring practitioner.
-There is a strong commitment to research based practice, and a focus on the development and integration of theoretical knowledge and clinical experience.
+This course is designed to provide the student with the appropriate level of knowledge, clinical expertise, and technical skills necessary to function as a competent, effective and caring intensive care nursing practitioner.
+There is a strong commitment to research-based practice, and a focus on the development and integration of theoretical knowledge and clinical experience.

 Admission Requirements Specialist Nursing strands:

 Admission to the strand will be subject to place availability.
 The entry criteria for this strand are:

 Current registration on the appropriate nursing division of the Nursing and Midwifery Board of Ireland Active Register